bitsbuildomniverse/bitsbuildomniverse/readme.md

-@tydus0708 is a senior web developer experienced in all stages of web development.
+@tydus0708 is a Lead Full Stack JavaScript Developer.

 He's always open to help others!